hongquang198/jishoAnkiDicts/README.md

-# Flutter Tensorflow Lite Digit Recognizer
+# Flutter Tensorflow Lite Jisho dictionary + Ankidroid
-Japanese Handwriting Recognizer using Tensorflow Lite and ETL models (It works on both Android and iOS.)
+Japanese Dictionary with Handwriting recognition using Tensorflow Lite and ETL models, jisho API (It works on both Android and iOS.)

 ### Package